 You can assign materials to a mesh to guide Quad Remesher’s edge loop placement.
 This is comparable to the Keep (poly)Groups option in ZBrush ZRemesher.
 It tells the Quad Remesher algorithm to place edge loops across the boundaries of the materials, and the rest of the topology will converge to those edge loops.

 Your source mesh doesn’t always have proper topology to assign materials.
 In that case you can use Edit Mode’s Knife tool (K) in Cut Through mode (Z after K) to slice clean cuts through a mesh where you want edge loops, then assign materials.

 Alternatively or additionally, you can assign normals to groups of faces to retain existing edge loops.

 Last but not least, you can use vertex paint to assign more polygon detail to specific areas, such as a mouth, and less polygon detail in other areas, such as the back of a head.

 Try Triangulate + Beautify Faces to change the polygon structure into only triangles (no ngons) with a balanced structure.
 This makes the Quad Remesher algorithm more effective.

 The Detect Hard Edges By Angle option auto-assigns Sharp edges as a guide for the algorithm.
 Sometimes it’s better to deactivate the option, especially if you already make use of other options, like the Use Materials option.

-If you add a slight bevel to sharp corners, you guide Quad Remesher to form better edge loops.
+When using Quad Remesher on flat, 2D meshes, add a slight bevel to sharp corners to guide Quad Remesher in forming better edge loops.

 A quick ‘n’ dirty example shape, Quad-Remeshed with a Quad Count of 1000: